Spurryag/Twitter_mining_NLP/README.md

 # The Problem :

-Conduct a basic webscraping as well as twitter mining exercise and to demonstrate how to apply exploration techniques combined with machine learning algorithms for NLP .
+Conduct a basic webscraping as well as twitter mining exercise and to demonstrate how to apply exploration techniques combined with machine learning algorithms for NLP (Tu Kaiserslauten PhD interview project/ German Deep Learning Research Centre Research Position).

 More specifically, the aims are to :